cybertraining-dsc/su21-reu-372/project/index.md

 ![Figure 1](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/IntertopicDistanceMap.png)

 figure 1.
 The following Intertopic Distance Map is a two-dimensional space filled with circles representing the proportional number of words that belongs to each topic making the distance to each other represent the relation between the topics, meaning that topics that are closer together have more words in common.
+For instance, in topic 1 we observed word like hypothyroidism, morgan, symptoms after a small search we were able to find that Morgan is a well known writer that presented thyroiditis symptoms after giving birth which is something that happen to some womens and then recover after a couple of month, however this increment the risk of developing the sindrome later in their lives [11].
+On topic 10, 12, 4.

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/topic%20modeling%20picture.PNG)